theodi/open-data-certificate/README.md

 #### Under Docker

 1. Install [Docker Toolbox](https://www.docker.com/products/docker-toolbox)
+  * Set up a Docker host with `docker-machine start default` or use Kitematic GUI
+  * Make sure your terminal can talk to Docker
+    * either by opening the 'Docker Quikstart Terminal'
+    * or adding `eval $(docker-machine env default)` to your `.bashrc`
 2. run `bin/dockerize`
 3. make tea
 4. everything should be set up and be open in your browser.